The high tide on the 15th day of the 10th lunar month reached its peak, many streets in Ho Chi Minh City were flooded up to the river.

 VietNamNet•27/11/2023

-After 7:30 pm tonight (November 27), many areas in Ho Chi Minh City are still deeply flooded such as Tran Xuan Soan, Dao Su Tich, Huynh Tan Phat, Nguyen Binh, Le Van Luong, National Highway 50, Pham Huu Lau... making it very difficult for people to travel.
-On both sides of the road, business activities are "frozen", many families have their houses flooded by high tides, disrupting their daily lives.
+After 7:30 pm tonight (November 27), many areas in Ho Chi Minh City are still deeply flooded such as Tran Xuan Soan, Dao Su Tich, Huynh Tan Phat, Nguyen Binh, Le Van Luong, Highway 50, Pham Huu Lau... making it very difficult for people to travel.
+On both sides of the road, business activities are "frozen", many families have had their homes flooded by high tides, disrupting their daily lives.

 Recorded at 7:30 p.m., high tides flooded many low-lying areas in District 7 and Nha Be District of Ho Chi Minh City.
 The floodwaters made it difficult to tell where roads were, rivers, and canals, making it difficult for people to travel.
 Tran Xuan Soan Street (District 7) is the street that is often flooded the most during high tides.
-The flooding started at 4:30 p.m., but by 7:30 p.m. the water had not receded.
+The flooding started at 4:30 p.m., but by 7:30 p.m. the water had not yet receded.

 High tides cause flooding during rush hour, making it very difficult for people to travel.

 Many people living on Tran Xuan Soan Street are also in a situation where they cannot go or stay.
-Business is also sluggish, and they have to wait for the tide to recede before opening their doors to welcome customers.
+Business is also sluggish, they have to wait for the tide to recede before opening their doors to welcome customers.

 Ho Chi Minh City is about to welcome the highest high tide of the year .
-The high tide peak on the full moon day of the 10th lunar month in Ho Chi Minh City is forecast to be the highest of the year, occurring on November 27-29 at a level of 1.7-1.75m, causing flooding in low-lying areas and along rivers.
+The high tide peak on the full moon day of the 10th lunar month in Ho Chi Minh City is forecast to be the highest of the year, appearing on November 27-29 at a level of 1.7-1.75m, causing flooding in low-lying areas and along rivers.

 Comment (0)